campa-consortium/pals/source/parameters/bend.md

 %---------------

-  The attributes `g`, `angle`, and `L` are mutually dependent.
-If any two are specified for an element AcceleratorLattice will calculate the appropriate value for the third.
+  The attributes `g`, `angle`, and `Length` are mutually dependent.
+If any two are specified for an element, the lattice expansion code will calculate the appropriate value for the third.

   In the local coordinate system ([](#s:ref)), looking from "above" (bend viewed from positive {math}`y`), and with `ref_tilt` = 0, a positive `angle` represents a particle rotating clockwise.
 In this case. `g` will also be positive.
-For counterclockwise rotation, both `angle` and `g` will be negative but the length `l` is always positive.
+For counterclockwise rotation, both `angle` and `g` will be negative but the length `Length` is always positive.
 Also, looking from above, a positive `e1` represents a clockwise rotation of the entrance face and a positive `e2` represents a counterclockwise rotation of the exit face.
-This is true irregardless of the sign of `angle` and `g`.
+This is true independent of the sign of `angle` and `g`.
 Also it is always the case that the pole faces will be parallel when
   ```{code} yaml
   e1 + e2 = angle